MechanicalRock/mechanicalrock.github.io/_posts/2020-12-25-manual-gates-git-flow-in-a-wig.md

 - there is a missing paragraph here, probably -

-GitFlow is popular branching model that was first put forward in 2010.
+GitFlow (Driessen, V. 2010) is popular branching model that was first put forward in 2010.
 It works by maintaining several branches that center around different scenarios; features, releases and hotfixes.
 It's support for a number of different development scenarios is probably the main contributor to it's continued popularity.
 A lead developer looking for a branching model is likely to come across GitFlow and several others, and select it because it addresses a number of hypothetical concerns more explicitly then other models.

 This doesn't come without cost and teams may find themselves paying for insurance they do not need.
 The GitFlow branching model is complicated and is reasonably strict about what branches can be merged into what target branch and the circumstances in which this happens.
 The number of long-lived branches increases, and I've seen less disciplined teams wind up in situations with conflicting versions of a product running on separate branches.
 This is all fun-and-games until a customer wants feature A and feature B, but these exist in conflicting versions.
 The only way to avoid this scenario is to dilligently ensure that everything makes it back to mainline as fast as possible.
 This is a key feature of another model, Trunk-Based-Development, and similar models such as GitHub Flow.

-We've made no mystery of our dislike of GitFlow and our preference for Trunk-Based Development.
+We've made no mystery of our dislike of GitFlow and our preference for Trunk-Based Development (Myerscough, T. 2019).
 We want to improve the flow of software into production thereby allowing users to get value faster.
 The way to do this responsibly is to automate as much testing and verification as possible and reduce the number of steps that involve human intervention.
 This is easiest to obtain when working in the Trunk-Based model.
 Merging from branch-to-branch-to-branch introduces additional steps that we feel does not add any value to the software development process, as everything should land on master eventually anyway.

 But it isn't just us.
-The creator of GitFlow has somewhat denounced it recently *, explaining that it was designed for a world in which consumers typically hosted versions of the software themselves.
+The creator of GitFlow has somewhat denounced it recently (Driessen, V. 2010), explaining that it was designed for a world in which consumers typically hosted versions of the software themselves.
 This is very different from the present where the typical delivery model is via SaaS-based web and mobile applications.
-The CEO of GitLab has raised similar concerns *, and GitHub themselves publish their own methodology which is more in line with Trunk-Based Development *.
-DevOps pioneer, author of the Phoenix Project, and fellow of DevOps Research and Assessment (DORA), Jez Humble, has had similar misgivings about the GitFlow.
+The CEO of GitLab has raised similar concerns (Sijbrandij, S. 2015), and GitHub themselves publish their own methodology which is more in line with Trunk-Based Development (GitHub.
+2020).
+DevOps pioneer, author of the Phoenix Project, and fellow of DevOps Research and Assessment (DORA), Jez Humble, has had similar misgivings about the GitFlow (Humble, J. 2020).

 > never use git flow.
 It’s a horrible way to solve the problem the creator used it for, and also a really horrible way to build software generally - Jez Humble